Chapter 35 : Move

 I tried to suppress a groan.
 “Fred or Aidan?”

-“It’s Aidan,” Fred clarified loudly, his words bleeding into each other.
-“He’s completely incoherent.
-We think someone slipped something in his drink because he’s not just wasted, he is out of it.
-He can barely walk.
-You’re gonna come help us, aren’t you, Aggy?
-Jaime said you wouldn’t but I said you would because you’re made of awesome and coolness and badittude and do you think you could bring some food if you do?
+He paused, raising his head to hit me with a pleading, beseeching expression.
+"You’re gonna come help us, aren’t you, Aggy?
+Jimmy said you wouldn’t but I said you would because you’re made of awesome and coolness and badittude and do you think you could bring us some food if you do?
 My belly’s grumbly.”